 Sixteen percent of adults in the TODAY survey felt kids should stop trick-or-treating around 17 or 18, while 19% said age 15 or 16 is the stopping point.
 And 1% said kids older than 9 shouldn't go door-to-door.

 Officials in Chesapeake, Virginia, have decided that age 14 should be the cutoff, while the city of Bathurst in New Brunswick, Canada, passed a law to prohibit kids 16 and older from ringing doorbells.
-In Upper Deerfield Township in New Jersey, there is a suggested age limit of 12.

 How old is too old for trick-or-treating?

-It's also a topic that tends to make etiquette expert and author Catherine Newman roll her eyes a teeny bit.
+It's a topic that tends to make etiquette expert and author Catherine Newman roll her eyes a teeny bit.